fijiwebdesign/page-currency-converter/README.md

-# starter-chrome-extension
+# Chrome Extension - Page Currency Converter

+Finds currency amounts in pages and converts them to a given currency.

+## Created with:

 My starter kit for Chrome extension projects, based on React, MobX, CSS Modules and TypeScript.

-It provides a skeleton popup page, options page and a background page.
+It provides a skeleton content script, popup page, options page and a background page.
+Updates to the build will refresh the extension and page extension is live on.

 This kit consists of the latest versions of:
 * React